(post updated July 2022)

 - As far as I am aware there isn’t a weight limit to the contents (don’t go above 450 lbs!), as long as it can be moved by two men and the bottom does not fall out when it is moved!

-- You can ship almost anything in a barrel from food, household goods, clothes and toiletries to car parts, paddling pools and light tools
+- You can ship almost anything in a barrel from food, household goods, clothes, and toiletries to car parts, paddling pools, and light tools

 - Do NOT overly stress the barrel when packing it, as it will be stacked like for like in a 20 or 40ft container, and transported on a cargo ship which will be tossed around in the high seas potentially for weeks on end